We can help you navigate your way around University legislation, policies and procedures.

 We can help you to write letters and prepare you for interviews and hearings.

-Student Advocacy is paid for by your Student Services and Amenities Fee and can help you with your university concerns.
-We can give you clear advice and information around University policies, procedures and processes.
+Student Advocacy is paid for by the Student Services and Amenities Fee.
+We can give you clear advice and information around University policies, procedures and processes and help you with your university concerns.

 We are here for you, the student.